MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-server-settings.md

 Endpoint: [GET /api/v2/iserver/settings](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Administration/getIserverSettings)

-This endpoint allows you to retrieve all Intelligence Server setting values that are available in MicroStrategy REST API.
+This endpoint allows you to retrieve all Intelligence Server setting values that are available in Strategy REST API.
 You must specify an authorization token in the request header, which can be obtained from `POST /api/auth/login` during [login](#log-in).

 ### Sample request